 1. I started out with a good old home depot drop sheet (blogger’s linen).
 The spaces in the pergolas top pieces were measured and I used the measurement to cut the fabric in strips.
 I stitched up the sides on the sewing machine to create the fabric strips.

-2. I added grommets the four corners of each strip of fabric..
+2. Then I added grommets to the four corners of each strip of fabric.
 The very helpful man at Home Depot said they wouldn’t rust, since they’re brass.
 I just followed the instructions on the package, and they turned out looking great.

 Update: The Home Depot guys was completely right, 5 years later and the brass didn’t rust one bit.

-3. We wove the fabric strips through the top of the pergola, and tied them on the ends. we added a few staples for stability.
+3. Next we wove the fabric strips through the top of the pergola, and tied them on the ends.
+Lastly we added a few staples for stability.

 It turned out really great, and best of all, it’s not so burning hot out there anymore.